Jean Giraud – Moebius (8 May 1938 – 10 March 2012)

-Jean Giruad was born in in the Paris suburb of Nogent sur Marne on May 8th 1938.
+Jean Giraud was born in the Paris suburb of Nogent sur Marne on May 8th, 1938.
 His parents divorced while he was young and Giraud was sent to live with his grandparents in the country, this rupture he later explained lay at the heart of his choice of separate pen names.
-With had little formal artistic training other than two years at the École des Arts Appliqués which joined at 16, Giruad was already publishing his cowboy cartoons by his late teens.
+With had little formal artistic training other than two years at the École des Arts Appliqués which joined at 16, Giraud was already publishing his cowboy cartoons by his late teens.
 Upon leaving education he would then spend some time in Mexico with his mother before a stint of national service in Algeria where he collaborated on the army magazine 5/5 Forces Françaises.

 Above: Blueberry, superbly lit and coloured.

 Giraud’s work in the 60’s and early 70’s was predominately all involved with the Western Genre, and was produced as either under the pen names Jean Giraud, Giraud or just simply Gir, but there was also another pseudonym – Moebius – first coined in 1963 used for a 21-strip Science Fiction serial that ran in a satire magazine called Hara-Kiri.
 The strip ended in 64 and the Moebius Moniker disappeared for 11 years…